-Not all bracket fungi are bad though.
+Not all bracket fungi are harmful though.

 Sometime a tree will have lots of deadwood.
 This usually means the tree’s health is suffering, and more investigation is needed.
 Sometimes trees like this can be repaired so there is no need to remove the tree.